History of Austria: Roman era

 During the Roman Empire, the territory of present-day Austria corresponded roughly with the Roman province of Noricum which was annexed by the empire around 15 BC, beginning 500 years of "Austria Romana" (as it became known in the 19th century).
 The western and eastern extremities of present-day Austria were within the Roman provinces of Raetia, and Pannonia.
+Austria north of the Danube was outside the empire and inhabited by a powerful cluster of Germanic peoples, including the Naristi, Marcomanni and Quadi, who had a close relationship with the Roman empire, disrupted occasionally by major conflicts.

 During Emperor Claudius's reign (41–54 AD), Noricum was bounded on the east approximately by the Vienna Woods, the current eastern border of Styria, and parts of the Danube, Eisack, Drava rivers.
-Under Diocletian (284–305), Noricum was divided along the main Alpine ridge into a north (Noricum ripense) and a south (Noricum Mediterraneum).
+Under Diocletian (284–305), Noricum was divided along the main Alpine ridge into a northern and southern part (Noricum ripense and Noricum Mediterraneum).
 Across the Ziller in the west, corresponding approximately to the present provinces of Vorarlberg and Tyrol, lay the province of Raetia.
 Present day Burgenland in the east was in Pannonia.
 To the south was Region 10, Venetia et Histria.
-The Danubian limes, formed a defensive line separating Upper and Lower Austria from Germanic tribes, most importantly the Marcomanni.

 The Romans built many Austrian cities that survive today.
 They include Vindobona (Vienna), Juvavum (Salzburg), Valdidena (Innsbruck), and Brigantium (Bregenz).
 Other important towns were Virunum (north of the modern Klagenfurt), Teurnia (near Spittal), and Lauriacum (Enns).
 Archaeological sites from the Roman period include Kleinklein (Styria) and Zollfeld (Magdalensberg).

-Christianity appeared in Austria in the 2nd century, prompting Church organization that can be traced back to the 4th century.
-After the arrival of the Bavarii, Austria became the object of new missionary efforts from the Frankish west, such as Rupert and Virgil of the Hiberno-Scottish mission.
+Christianity appeared in Roman Austria in the 2nd century, prompting Church organization that can be traced back to the 4th century.